Iuri Alcântara: Ultimate Fighting Championship

 Alcântara faced Vaughan Lee on 31 May 2014 at UFC Fight Night 41.
-He won the fight by KO early in the first round.
+He won the fight via KO early in the first round.

 Alcântara next faced Russell Doane on 13 September 2014 at UFC Fight Night 51.
 He won the fight via unanimous decision.

 Alcântara faced Frankie Saenz on 22 February 2015 at UFC Fight Night 61.
-Despite being the heaviest betting favorite on the card, Alcântara lost the fight via unanimous decision.
+Despite being the biggest betting favorite on the card, Alcântara lost the fight via unanimous decision.

 Alcântara faced Leandro Issa on 1 August 2015 at UFC 190.
-He won the fight by unanimous decision.
+He won the fight via unanimous decision.

 Alcântara next faced Jimmie Rivera on 30 January 2016 at UFC on Fox 18.
-He lost the back-and-forth fight by unanimous decision.
+He lost the back-and-forth fight via unanimous decision.
 Both participants were awarded a Fight of the Night bonus.

 Alcântara faced Brad Pickett on 8 October 2016 at UFC 204.
 He won the fight via submission in the first round and was awarded a Performance of the Night bonus.

 Alcântara faced Luke Sanders on 4 March 2017 at UFC 209.
 After losing the first round and absorbing a number of strikes, Alcântara rallied back and won the fight via a kneebar submission in the second round and earned himself another Performance of the Night bonus.

 Alcântara was briefly linked to a rematch with Felipe Arantes on 3 June 2017 at UFC 212.
 However, on 11 May, Arantes was pulled from the fight for undisclosed reasons and was replaced by promotional newcomer Brian Kelleher.
 Alcântara lost the fight via submission due to a guillotine choke in the first round.